 Holistic Addiction Treatment Can Include MAT

 When medical protocols are integrated with therapeutic protocols, such as the progressive treatments offered by Soul Surgery, patients and their families see progress.
 These treatment strategies, of course, will vary from patient to patient and will be tailored to individual needs.
 Integrated treatments within the Medication-Assisted Treatment model can include Soul Surgery’s Professional Counseling team, Psychoeducational group work, the Twelve-step method, BioFeedback, EMDR, IV Therapy, Craniosacral Therapy, and a plethora of other services offered as part of their fully licensed IOP, PHP and OP programs, all conveniently offered under one roof.
-In addition, Soul Surgery has a full gym with a rock-climbing wall and basketball court on-site, and their sober home includes a tennis court, a swimming pool, and a private chef.
+In addition, Soul Surgery has a full gym and basketball court on-site, and their sober home includes a tennis court, a swimming pool, and a private chef.
 The Soul Surgery Addiction and Mental Health Center’s holistic approach soundly increases the success rate for every patient dedicated to his recovery.